CMUEberlyCenter/eberly-docuscope-wa/frontend/pages/(admin)/README.md

 # Administration tools

-This includes tools used to maintain task specific links.
+This includes tools used to maintain task specific links and other administrative processes.